BerkGozek/KennethMartin/README.md

 # KennethMartin
-One of Kenneth Martin's Works recreated and Animated for AP CS Principles @ Hisar School 2023-2024
+One of Kenneth Martin's Works recreated and Animated for AP Computer Science Principles @ Hisar School 2023-2024

 This project is Kenneth Martin's 1977 work "Rotation ‘Frankfurt’ III" recreated and animated.